mcfreund/stroop-rsa/readme.md

 ## PIPELINE SUMMMARY

-This section is broken down by section of the manuscript.
+This summary is broken down by section of the manuscript.
 The tables here connect analysis scripts to parts of the manuscript (Figures, Tables, text sections).

 ### Estimating Coding Strength \beta